Power of Knockoff: The Impact of Ranking Algorithm, Augmented Design, and Symmetric Statistic: Introduction

-We study the power of FDR control methods under the above Rare/Weak signal setting.
-For any method, its power changes with the target FDR level $q$.
+The power of an FDR control method depends on the target FDR level $q$.
 Instead of fixing $q$, we derive a trade-off diagram between FDR and the true positive rate (TPR) as $q$ varies.
-This trade-off diagram provides a full characterization of power, given any model parameters $(\vartheta,r)$.
+This trade-off diagram provides a full characterization of power, for any given model parameters $(\vartheta,r)$.
 We also derive a phase diagram \citep{jin2016rare} for each FDR control method.
-The phase diagram is a partition of the two-dimensional space $(\vartheta,r)$ into three regions, {\it region of no recovery (NR)}, {\it region of almost full recovery (AFR)}, and {\it region of exact recovery (ER)}, where the asymptotic behavior of the Hamming error, defined as the expected sum of false positives and false negatives, is different in different regions.
-The boundary between NR and AFR is related to the achievability of asymptotically full power under FDR control, and the boundary between AFR and ER is connected to the achievability of model selection consistency.
-The phase diagram is a visualization of power of an FDR control method for all $(\vartheta, r)$ together.
+The phase diagram is a partition of the two-dimensional space $(\vartheta,r)$ into different regions, according to the asymptotic behavior of the Hamming error (i.e., the expected sum of false positives and false negatives).
+The phase diagram provides a visualization of power for all $(\vartheta, r)$ together.
+Both the FDR-TPR trade-off diagram and phase diagram can be used as criteria of power comparison.
+We prefer the phase diagram, because a single phase diagram covers the whole parameter range (in contrast, the FDR-TPR trade-off diagram is tied to a specified $(\vartheta, r)$).
+Throughout the paper, we use phase diagram to compare different variants of knockoff.
+At the same time, we also give explicit forms of false positive rate and false negative rate, from which the FDR-TPR trade-off diagram can be deduced easily.